al-ce/karaml/README.md

 ### Modifiers

 To add modifiers to a primary key, follow the format `<modifiers-primary_key>`.
-Join multiple modifiers without any separation, but wrap optional modifiers in parens.
+Wrap optional modifiers in parens.

 To add modifiers to a primary key, there are a few available formats.
 The general format is to have modifiers followed by a delimiter followed by